CENTRAVIS continues to actively and successfully build its presence in the Middle East

 Population growth means increased local consumption, and so two markets in particular – the Middle East and North Africa – have become especially important for Ukrainian exporters.
 Industries such as oil and gas, petrochemicals, construction and infrastructure, energy, food processing, agribusiness, pharmaceuticals, and tourism remain attractive for investment.
 As markets continue to grow with an average GDP + 3%, and given that much of the market is focused on the import of Ukrainian goods, the region remains attractive now and retains potential into the next decade.

-CENTRAVIS continues to actively and successfully build its presence in the region, and the company is now a key supplier of solutions in the field of seamless stainless steel pipes in markets throughout the UAE, such as Kuwait, Oman, Saudi Arabia, and Iran.
+CENTRAVIS continues to actively and successfully build its presence in the region, and the company is now a key supplier of solutions in the field of seamless stainless steel pipes in markets throughout the UAE, such as Kuwait, Oman, Saudi Arabia.
 As an approved supplier for such giants as Saudi Aramco, SABIC, Saudi Electricity Company, Saudi National Water Company, Abu Dhabi Company for Onshore Oil Operations (ADCO), Abu Dhabi Marine Operating Company (ADMA-OPCO), Zakum Development Company (ZADCO), Abu Dhabi Gas Liquefaction Company Limited (ADGAS), and more, CENTRAVIS opened a representative office in Dubai in January 2016 with the express purpose of being closer to key customers and to support development in the region.

 During the panel discussion at the conference, participants made the following recommendations to Ukrainian exporters aimed specifically at continuing to develop a presence in the Middle East and North Africa: